-Percent of TB Financing Expected from Domestic Sources
+Percent of TB Financing Received from Domestic Sources

 References in the content below refer to the PBMEF Guide.